MiguelLamas/MiguelLamas/README.md

 ---
 ### About Me :

-- :seedling: In August 2022, I graduated from the 16 week full stack development bootcamp at the <a href="https://www.schoolofcode.co.uk/">School of Code</a>.
+- :seedling: I recently graduated from a 16 week full stack development bootcamp at the <a href="https://www.schoolofcode.co.uk/">School of Code</a>.
 - :potted_plant: I’m currently recapping on the fundamentals of JavaScript, CSS, React, Next.js to solidify my knowledge.
 - :hammer_and_wrench:	I worked on a 1 week project to build a full stack application called SoC Survival Guide in a team of 5.
 - :telescope:	I most recently finished a 4 week final project in a team of 6 to help create our full stack Care-full app.
 - :computer: My aim is to keep learning and developing my skills, working on Full Stack projects and building applications with React.
-- :zap: Interests: Photography, Music, Football, Technology, Art, Design, Food and Travel.
+- :zap: Interests: Music, Photography, Football, Technology, Art, Design, Food and Travel.
 - :mailbox: Reach me: <a href="https://www.linkedin.com/in/lamasmiguel/">LinkedIn</a>.

 ---